 When the news reports that someone has “lawyered up,” this means the person has exercised his or her rights under the Sixth Amendment.
 Sixth Amendment rights include:

 - The right to an attorney.

 - The right to a speedy and public trial.

 - The right to confront witnesses against you.

 - The right to compel witnesses to appear and testify on your behalf at trial.

 There may be times it is to your advantage not to have a speedy trial.
 Your attorney will discuss this with you and the two of you will decide together whether this is a right you want to enforce.

+As you can see, it’s essential for everyone to know your constitutional rights.
 The attorneys at Townsend, Gebhardt, & Eppes, PLLC, have the knowledge and skills you need from your criminal defense attorney.
 Plus, they all have experience as prosecutors, so they know how the other side works.
 They fight to be sure all your constitutional rights are protected.
 Contact us to schedule a free consultation.